The penalties and punishment for a second offense DUI conviction in California typically entail:

 - A suspension triggered as a result of a DUI California court conviction under VC 23152 (a) or (b).

 - A suspension triggered by failing to request a DMV hearing within 10 days of the date of the arrest or by losing DMV hearing.
 This is called an Administrative Per Se or APS Suspension.

 The court-triggered suspension is 2 years when there is 1 prior DUI or wet reckless conviction within 10 years.

-Unfortunately, drivers facing a second time DUI offense in California who also refused to submit to a chemical test will face a much tougher punishment.
-These individuals face a two year license revocation and are not entitled to a restricted license during any part of the suspension period.
+Unfortunately, drivers facing a second time DUI offense in California who also refused to submit to a chemical test will face much tougher punishment.
+These individuals face a two-year license revocation and are not entitled to a restricted license during any part of the suspension period.